openstate/openonderwijsdata-api/documentation/rst/data.rst

     =================================== =================================== ========================================================================================================
     Field                               Type                                Description
     =================================== =================================== ========================================================================================================
-    address                             Address                             Address of the branch.
+    address                             :ref:`schoolvoaddress`              Address of the branch.
-    avg_education_hours_per_student     array of EducationHoursPerStudent   Array of EducationHoursPerStudent, representing how many hours of education were planned for a year, and how many are actually realised. avg_education_hours_per_student_url string                              URL to the *Onderwijstijd* page. board                               string                              The name of the board of this school. board_id                            integer                             Identifier (assigned by :ref:`duodata`) of the board of this branch. branch_id                           integer                             Identifier (assigned by :ref:`duodata`) of this branch. brin                                string                              "Basis Registratie Instellingen-nummer", identifier of the school this branch belongs to.
-Alphanumeric, four characters long. building_img_url                    string                              URL to a photo of the building of this branch. costs                               Costs                               Object representing the costs a parent can expect for this branch. costs_url                           string                              URL to the *Onderwijskosten* page. education_structures                array                               An array of strings, where each string represents the level of education [#edu_in_holland]_ (education structure) that is offered at this school. email                               string                              Email address of this branch. logo_img_url                        string                              URL to a photo of the logo of the school of this branch. municipality                        string                              The name of the municipality this branch is located in. municipality_code                   integer                             Identifier (assigned by CBS [#cbs]_) to this municipality. name                                string                              Name of the branch of this school.
+    avg_education_hours_per_student     array of :ref:`eduhours`            Array of :ref:`eduhours`, representing how many hours of education were planned for a year, and how many are actually realised. avg_education_hours_per_student_url string                              URL to the *Onderwijstijd* page. board                               string                              The name of the board of this school. board_id                            integer                             Identifier (assigned by :ref:`duodata`) of the board of this branch. branch_id                           integer                             Identifier (assigned by :ref:`duodata`) of this branch. brin                                string                              "Basis Registratie Instellingen-nummer", identifier of the school this branch belongs to.
+Alphanumeric, four characters long. building_img_url                    string                              URL to a photo of the building of this branch. costs                               :ref:`costs`                        Object representing the costs a parent can expect for this branch. costs_url                           string                              URL to the *Onderwijskosten* page. education_structures                array                               An array of strings, where each string represents the level of education [#edu_in_holland]_ (education structure) that is offered at this school. email                               string                              Email address of this branch. logo_img_url                        string                              URL to a photo of the logo of the school of this branch. meta                                :ref:`meta`                         Metadata, such as date of scrape and whether this item passed validation. municipality                        string                              The name of the municipality this branch is located in. municipality_code                   integer                             Identifier (assigned by CBS [#cbs]_) to this municipality. name                                string                              Name of the branch of this school.